 - Different coconut milk shampoos.
 Coconut milk is way too heavy for my hair.
 I think it works well as a mask but it is hard to get out of the hair with sulfate based shampoo.

 - The famous baking soda and apple cider vinegar combination, which is a horrible idea and no one should use it.
 I felt that baking soda is burning my hair and after ACV (apple cider vinegar) rinse my scalp was itching like crazy.
 I think everyone figured out that baking soda is destroying their hair by now.

 - Avocado shampoo, which worked more as a mask for me (which makes complete sense, what was I thinking).

 - Co-washing (conditioner-only washing), which is popular with curly hair people and would eliminate at least one product.
 I started with a store-bought conditioner to see what happens.
-It didn’t work on my hair, though, I later realised that it’s because of my low porosity.
+It didn’t work on my hair, though, I later realized that it’s because of my low porosity.

 - Soap bar, which I loved.
 I used Castile olive oil soap at first, but after some time it made my hair a bit dry and I worried about alkaline pH of soap.
 I bought a pH balanced “cleaning piece” (they cannot call it soap because soap is alkaline by definition).
 My hair really liked it but I wasn’t crazy about the ingredients, so I bought Aleppo olive oil soap and used it only once per week, other days I used water only (I was washing my hair three times per week altogether).

-Trying to figure out why my hair is still so dry, I stumbled upon hair porosity.
+Trying to figure out why my hair is so dry, I stumbled upon hair porosity.
 It’s the ability of hair cuticles to retain water.
-I did a porosity test at home and realised that my hair porosity is low, which explains why most hair products just sit on it.
+I did a porosity test at home and realized that my hair porosity is low, which explains why most hair products just sit on it.
 It actually needs as little products as possible for the water to be able to reach the hair.
 Looking back to all the experimentation, that makes complete sense.